skenderidis/terraform_lab/lab-3/README.md

     $ more /var/tmp/passwords.txt
     ```

-## Exercise 3 - Variable Precedence
+## Exercise 2.4 - Variable precedence

 1. Edit the variables.tf file and add a default value of `file_content` varialbe.